 Synchronization in Java

-The objectidentifier parameter is a reference to an object whose lock associates with the monitor that the synchronized statement represents.
-The Java programming language provides two basic synchronization idioms: synchronized methods and synchronized statements.
+The objectidentifier parameter in the synchronized statement refers to a reference of an object whose lock is associated with the monitor represented by the synchronized statement.
+In Java, there are two fundamental synchronization idioms available: synchronized methods and synchronized statements.

 What are synchronized methods and synchronized statements?

-Synchronize block ensure atomicity of bunch of code statements.
-If you have to synchronize access to an object of a class or you only want a part of a method to be synchronized to an object then you can use synchronized block for it.
+Synchronization blocks ensure the atomicity of a group of code statements.
+They are useful when you need to synchronize access to an object of a class or when you want only a specific portion of a method to be synchronized with respect to an object.
+By using a synchronized block, you can achieve this level of synchronization.

-One significant difference between synchronized method and block is that, Synchronized block generally reduce scope of lock.
-As scope of lock is inversely proportional to performance, its always better to lock only critical section of code.
-Also, Synchronized block can throw java.lang.NullPointerException if expression provided to block as parameter evaluates to null, which is not the case with synchronized methods.
+A notable distinction between synchronized methods and blocks is that synchronized blocks generally reduce the scope of the lock.
+Since the scope of the lock is inversely proportional to performance, it is preferable to lock only the critical section of code.
+Additionally, synchronized blocks have the potential to throw a java.lang.NullPointerException if the expression provided as a parameter to the block evaluates to null.
+This is not the case with synchronized methods.